ihonen/portfolio/README.md

 ![](img/gbemu.png)

 A project combining my primary interests: low-level software and computer hardware.
 Still badly work-in-progress.
+Most of the emulation has been implemented, though, and the next step will be getting rid of the bugs that currently prevent the emulator from functioning correctly.

 **Tools and technologies involved:**
 - C++